Kind of like an area code for your computer.

-That could mean that a router would route traffic for all the 164. addresses one way and the traffic for the 50. address another – all by paying attention only to what the subnet mask indicated was significant.
+That could mean that a router would route traffic for all the 164. addresses one way and the traffic for the 50. address another, all by paying attention only to what the subnet mask showed was significant.

 Advanced subnet mask example

-As internet traffic approaches its destination, it’s common to use subnet masks to further refine how things are divied up on the network.
+As internet traffic approaches its destination, it’s common to use subnet masks to further refine how things are divvied up on the network.

 or in binary: